pen-lang/pen/doc/src/advanced-features/system-injection.md

 ### Defining main function types

 Every system package must have a module named `MainFunction.pen` in which a `MainFunction` function type is defined.
-Literally, the function type is used as a type of `main` functions in `Main.pen` modules in application packages using the system package.
+Literally, the function type is used as a type of `main` functions in `main.pen` modules in application packages using the system package.

 For example, a system package for command line applications might have the following `MainFunction.pen` module: